ArmenHagopian/AI_self-driving-car-simulation/README.md

 You can either train a new model using the `-c` argument or train an existing one.
 File names such as model file or driving log cannot be passed as argument.

-> train.py always looks for the model file "model.h5".
+> train.py always looks for the model file "model.h5".<br>
->
-> If the file exists and -c is not used, the model will be retrained.
+> If the file exists and -c is not used, the model will be retrained.<br>
->
-> If the file doesn't exist and -c is used, the file will be created.
+> If the file doesn't exist and -c is used, the file will be created.<br>
->
 > No warranty is provided otherwise.

 ## How to train a model